SteveDoyle2/pyNastran/README.md

 Also, if anyone knows how to setup a project with readthedocs.org, we can get pyNastran documentation setup online.

 ## Additional Info
-Note the wiki refers to the most current version.
+Note the wiki refers to the most current released version (v0.6.1) unless noted.
-Make sure your accessing this site through https://github.com/SteveDoyle2/pynastran.

-## Questions
-If you have a question about how to do something with pyNastran, create a new issue or post in the [forum](http://groups.google.com/group/pynastran-discuss) or the [developer forum](https://groups.google.com/group/pynastran-dev) for questions/discussion releated to the dev version.
-Also, if you have any small test problems that have issues, please make a new issue and attach the file.

 # Overview
 The pyNastran software interfaces to Nastran's complicated input and output files and provides a simplified interface to read/edit/write the various files.
 The software is compatible currently being used on Windows, Linux, and Mac.